 The Work Group discussed specific issues for each type of Missing Middle housing.
 Staff developed issue papers for each of these issues, which served as the basis for Work Group's in-depth discussions and feedback.
-The issues papers are posted on the Missing Middle web page on the City web site (click on #4 under Project Timeline to access issue papers).
+The issues papers are posted on the Missing Middle web page on the City web site.
 Based on input from the Work Group, public open houses, and other comments and research, staff developed a set of draft recommendations for revisions to existing codes, fees and standards that would better align with the City comprehensive plan policies above.
 The draft recommendations were reviewed and commented on by the Work Group.
-They are posted on the Missing Middle web page on the City web site (click on #6 under Project Timeline to access draft recommendation summaries).
+They are posted on the Missing Middle web page on the City web site (see attached).

-Another public open house will be held November 15, 5:30 - 7:00 p.m. at Olympia City Hall to gather public input on the draft recommendations.
-A public survey will then be available November 15 - 30, to gather additional comment.
-Comments received through the open house and survey will be reviewed by the Planning Commission as they consider their recommendation on the draft recommendations.
+Another public open house was held November 15, 5:30 - 7:00 p.m. at Olympia City Hall to gather public input on the draft recommendations.
+A public survey is available November 15 - 30, to gather additional comment.
+Comments received through the open house and survey will be reviewed by the Planning Commission at a future briefing as it considers its recommendation to City Council on the draft recommendations.